 One of the features of systematic trading is the backtest.
 Backtesting reveals how a strategy performed over a specified date range and under distinct market conditions.
-Conceptualising a trading strategy as a set of rules and signals, backtesting identifies the historical profitability of those rules and signals.
-This process in turn facilitates the refinement and optimisation of the strategy.
+Conceptualizing a trading strategy as a set of rules and signals, backtesting identifies the historical profitability of those rules and signals.
+This process in turn facilitates the refinement and optimization of the strategy.
 Ultimately, backtesting refers to the analysis of a trading strategy in relation to historical data in an effort to discern its performance characteristics ex-post.

 Robust and comprehensive backtesting software is a necessary prerequisite for developing and evaluating systematic trading strategies.
 This software – often referred to as a backtesting engine – is a form of discrete event simulator which facilitates the modelling and analysis of trade ideas using historical price data over a specified time period.
 Furthermore, trading costs can be factored in to ensure an accurate representation of a strategy’s true potential profitability.